 We’re all different.
 It’s worth just thinking about what your post-gym skin issues might be.

 We’d recommend a good primer and tinted moisturizer, or illuminating moisturizer that meets your specific needs.
 If you prefer a fuller coverage, look for an illuminating foundation to capitalise on how fresh you look.
 A touch of your favourite concealer is also a great finisher for the skin.
+May not be best to wear cream or cream to powder foundation since you might sweat it off.

 If you need it, a dab of powder around the nose, chin and forehead helps keep your glow under control.